MartinHolts/trial-user-managment-system/README.md

 To compile SCSS code I used SASS.

 ### To run SCSS code:
 1. Install SASS globally using npm.
-Open your terminal or command prompt and run the following command: npm install -g sass
+Open your terminal or command prompt and run the following command:<br />
+npm install -g sass

 This will install SASS globally on your system.

-2. Start SASS by running the following command in your project directory: sass --watch scss:css
+2. Start SASS by running the following command in your project directory:<br />
+sass --watch scss:css

 3. Sass now compiles all the code in scss folder into css folder when changes are made.